CLOSED CHURCHES WITHIN THE

 In the latter 1800’s

-residents of Rippletown began meeting for religious services in an abandoned
+residents of Rippletown began meeting for religious

-one-room school house, located in the front part of what is now the Albert
+located in the front part of what is now the Albert cemetery, and in time the

-cemetery, and in time the appointment was supplied by the Wyoming
+appointment was supplied by the Wyoming Conference.
+In 1880 Rippletown,

-and Stairville were transferred to the Beach Haven charge of the Central
+Slocum and Stairville were transferred to the Beach Haven charge of the Central Pennsylvania Conference.
+In 1894 Rippletown,

-Rippletown, Slocum and Stairville (along with Powder Glen and Schloyerville)
+Slocum and Stairville (along with Powder Glen and Schloyerville) wre split off to

-wre split off to form the Schoyerville (re-named Wapwollopen the following year
+form the Schoyerville (re-named Wapwollopen

-In 1926 the Powder Glen church building was dismantled and re-erected in
+the following year when the parsonage was constructed there).
+In 1926 the Powder Glen church building was

-Rippletown, across the street from the cemetery.
+street from the cemetery.

-Albert and placed with Mountaintop.
-In
+re-named Albert and placed with Mountaintop.

-Mountaintop, on the road to Albert.
+just west of Mountaintop, on the road to Albert.

 Final disposition: